DnailZ/homepage-academic/content/authors/admin/_index.md

   url: http://en.ustc.edu.cn

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include programming language and its runtime design.
+bio: My research interests include programming language and its implementation.

 # Interests to show in About widget
 interests: